linkervision/visionai-data-format/README.md

 # visionai-data-format

-`VisionAI` format is Dataverse["url"] standardized annotation format to label objects and sequences in the context of Autonomous Driving System(ADS). `VisionAI` provides consistent and effective driving environment description and categorization in the real-world case.
+`VisionAI` format is [Dataverse](https://www.linkervision.com/visionai-platform-dataverse) standardized annotation format to label objects and sequences in the context of Autonomous Driving System(ADS). `VisionAI` provides consistent and effective driving environment description and categorization in the real-world case.

 This tool provides validator of `VisionAI` format schema.
 Currently, the library supports:
   - Validate created `VisionAI` data format
   - Validate `VisionAI` data attributes with given `Ontology` information.

+For a more in-depth understanding of the VisionAI format, please visit this URL: https://linkervision.gitbook.io/dataverse/visionai-format/visionai-data-format.

 [Package (PyPi)](https://pypi.org/project/visionai-data-format/)    |   [Source code](https://github.com/linkernetworks/visionai-data-format)